 The Design Team provided limited mechanical calculations in the form of 'Mechanical File Note 001'.
 This outlines the basic air volume calculations associated with the mechanical ventilation heat recovery plant selection.
-Within these calculations, there is no evidence that the designers have considered the spare capacity.
+Within these calculations, there is no evidence that the designers have considered any requirement for spare capacity.
 Consideration and acceptance of these margins are critical to accurate plant technical selection and resultant spatial considerations.

-There is no evidence provided for the sizing or strategy for the remaining mechanical systems, i.e. Air Source Heat Pumps, buffer vessel, radiant panels, over door heaters, AHU heating coils etc.
+There is no evidence provided for the sizing or strategy for other mechanical systems, i.e. Air Source Heat Pumps, buffer vessel, radiant panels, over door heaters, AHU heating coils etc.

 This was highlighted within the KSAR Technical Workshops where the Design Team verbally confirmed that initial sizing had been completed and stated that the remaining detailed sizing would be completed at the following design stages.
-NHS SA have concerns with this approach and potential implications with these items not being sized or considered fully at this stage.
+NHS SA have concerns with this approach and potential implications on the current space provision with these items not being sized or considered fully at this stage.